Table of Contents

 - integrate=t|f

-instead of summing points along the zvar, they are sorted and integrated
+selected, instead of summing points along the zvar, they are sorted and

-along dvar.
-This is appropriate when emission represents something like
+integrated along dvar.
+This is appropriate when emission represents something

 - proj=

-are interpreted in angular degrees, and griddes with the appropriate sky
+coordinates are interpreted in angular degrees, and griddes with the appropriate

-three moment images from an N-body snapshot, then smooths and combines them
+makes three moment images from an N-body snapshot, then smooths and combines

 Note that the moment maps must be smoothed